iamkirankumaryadav/GenAI/Glossary.md

 ### **Self Attention**

 - A technique used in machine learning, especially in tasks like understanding language (NLP) and analyzing images.
-- It focuses on important parts of a sentence or image, but instead of a human controlling it, the model itself decides what to pay attention.
+- It focuses on important parts of a sentence or image, but instead of a human controlling it, the model itself decides what to pay attention to.
   1. **Splitting the Input:** Self-attention first breaks the sentence down into individual words.
   2. **Creating Queries, Keys, and Values:** Then, it creates three special codes to decide the importance of each word.
     * **Query:** This is like a question the model asks about each word.
 It considers what kind of information it's looking for.